 “I free you.
 You hold no obligation or bargain to me henceforth.”

 He took her by the arm to lead her through a passageway.
 Christine felt her eyes well up with tears.
 Was this goodbye?
-Would she never see Eric again?
-An irrational terror overtook her, not of Eric but of the fear of never hearing his voice again.
+Would she never see Erik again?
+An irrational terror overtook her, not of Erik but of the fear of never hearing his voice again.
 Panic replaced the sadness of her heart.
 He was leading her away.
 Leading her away from his world.

 He led her into the main hall of the rooms for the ballerinas.
 It was right where Christine knew, her dressing room was but a step.
 She looked back towards the trapdoor.
 He was behind her perfectly still, His eyes watching through the mask.
 The door would close.

 “Will I not see you again?”
 She asked.

 He was in pain, he was concealing his pain from her.
 Christine needed to know what he would do, if he was ever going to see her again.

 “Tell me the truth.
 Do you want to see me again?”
 He looked into her eyes.